imnmo/java-learnings/AdvicesIreceived.md

 2. I need inspirations buddy- always and I move by it
 3. I am very great at the learning anything new- frameowork, langugae, technology, anything you name it..
 Can do the job really fast...BUT!!!
 I need an exmaple to kickstart else I consume time.. inventing a wheel always takes time

+## Caasandra Days lessons ##

+ - This time I got bit better than previous meetups and could open up a bit and netwrok with the people
+ - Man but this the golden egg "Network Effect"-- If you have stuff and meet up with confidence YOU'LL BECOME A ROCKSTAR DUDE-- Your attitude matters in influencing people
+ - You got to have an concrete knowledege and build up on that basis -- You ll be a winner
+ - Also, remember imran you grow along people with some homework dont expect to crack the ball without strong influences
+ - You got to be leader.
+Period!!
+ - Berlin has lot of startup eco systems
+ - People know each other and they get along with each other
+ - Bottom line; keep attending this stuff its a brainer!!
+## Brainer on Architecture from StadtSchule ##
+- There are 75% of people still dont get the complete stream of the Software and its usage
+- People are so dumb that this BIG DATA AND all gonna take up their lifes -

 ##Startup culture that works##